Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 <img rounded style="width: 900px;" src="img/ink/lego0.png" />

-NOTE:
+Notes:

 - Technically you could take a SC written in ink! and deploy it to any WASM-powered blockchain.
   - in practice not that straight-forward.
 - ink! is closely tied to the larger Substrate framework.
-- Substarte is a framework for developing customized blockchain runtimes from composable pallets.
+- Substrate is a framework for developing customized blockchain runtimes from composable pallets.

 ---